Letter carriers food drive

 To participate, residents are encouraged to leave a sturdy bag containing nonperishable foods next to their mailbox prior to the time of regular mail delivery on Saturday.

-Post offices will be collecting food items all across the country to be donated to local pantries in their communities.
+Post offices will collect food items all across the country to be donated to local pantries in their communities.
 Volunteers then sort through donated items to distribute them back out to the community to help feed families in need.